How Long do I Have to Bring my Illinois Train Accident Lawsuit?

-- Investigate the circumstances of your incident and injuries.
+- Investigate the circumstances of your accident and your injuries

-- File the complaint in the appropriate courthouse before the appropriate statute of limitations has expired.
+- File the complaint in the appropriate courthouse before the applicable statute of limitations has expired

-This summarizes the main tasks that will occupy your time prior to filing the case.
-Naturally, there will be more things to do but this should give you a good overview.
+This is just a summary of the main tasks that will occupy your time prior to filing the suit; there is more to accomplish but this should give you a good overview.